anatg/ph_py/README.md

 ph_py
 =========
-A Python wrapper for Product Hunt's REST API
+A Python wrapper for Product Hunt's REST API built with :

 Installation
 ---